openharmony/docs/en/application-dev/reference/arkui-ts/ts-state-management.md

 set&lt;T&gt;(propName: string, newValue: T): boolean

 Sets a value for the attribute with the specified attribute name in LocalStorage.
+If the value of **newValue** is the same as the value of the attribute with the specified attribute name, that is, no value needs to be assigned, the state variable will not instruct the UI to update the value of attribute.

 Since API version 9, this API is supported in ArkTS widgets.